uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/action-items-F23.md

-## Action items and progress reports for RoS and NRT comms research in AY23/24
+## Action items and progress reports for RoS and NRT comms research F23

 ## Week 1